Xuanliang-Deng/TCAD_Proof_Appendix/README.md

 Proofs of existing response time analyses and their compatibilities with RT dependency

 ## Proof of ZLL's incompatibility with RT dependency
 In this section, we give proof that the schedulability test ZLL from the study [<sup>1</sup>](#zhou17) does not satisfy the conditions of the RT dependency.
-In \cite{Zhou17}, Zhou et al. proposed an improvement over the RTA-LC schedulability test \cite{Guan09} to calculate a more accurate carry-in workload of tasks.
-The carry-in workload can be computed by, }
+Zhou et al. proposed an improvement over the RTA-LC schedulability test [<sup>2</sup>](#Guan09) to calculate a more accurate carry-in workload of tasks.
+The carry-in workload can be computed by,

 % Eqn 1-5 in ZLL's paper
 \begin{equation}\label{eqn:24}